dnesteryuk/whisperer/README.md

 end
 ```

-This fixture builder is used to generate VCR fixture like this:
+It is used to generate VCR fixture like this:

 ```yml
 ---